FrankFromPdaSoft/NewtonROMReader/README.md

 in the Programmer should be the short circuit test.

 The last solder part is easy, but must not be forgotten.
 It's a jumper that set the power to 3V.
-Connect the two eyes marke with an asterisk (*).
+Connect the two eyes marked with an asterisk (*).

 ```
 :